Nert53/aqua-points-calculator/README.md

 ## How can I start using the app?
 Visit you favore mobile store and download it for free (we are on both major platforms).
 Or if you prefer web version, visit the webpage [finapoints.com](https://finapoints.com/).

+App is also optimized for larger devices like iPads or desktops.

 <div align="left">

 [<img height="42" src=".github/assets/google-play-badge.png">](https://play.google.com/store/apps/details?id=cz.umimplavat.aqua_points_calculator&pcampaignid=web_share)